Want the perfect workout program?

 Performing Russian twists as described is a great beginner oblique exercise.
 However, eventually, you will need to up the intensity.
 There are two ways to do this:

-We talked about these above.
-Extremely easy, possibly overused, and often poorly executed.
+This move is extremely easy, possibly overused, and often poorly executed.
 However, using them in conjunction with other exercises is a great way to add this stimulus.
 Let's see how to properly perform side bends.

 How To Perform Side Bends: